bonvision/bonvision.github.io/_demos/demos_006_MeshMapping.md

 ### Overview
 We provide 3 Bonsai workflows and a MatLab script for producing a mesh mapping file for a curved display surface:
-1. _MeshMapping_Generate_ is for generating an initial mesh mapping .csv file.
+1. _MeshMapping_Generate_ is for interactively generating an initial mesh mapping .csv file in Bonsai.
-2. The Matlab script _MeshMapping_MatlabInterp_ for interpolating and formatting the Bonsai-generated mesh map .csv file for use with the BonVision MeshMapping node.
+2. The Matlab script _MeshMapping_MatlabInterp.m_ is for interpolating and formatting the Bonsai-generated mesh mapping .csv file for use with the BonVision MeshMapping node.
-3. The second workflow, _MeshMapping_showCheckerboard_ draws a simple checkerboard to test the accuracy of your mesh mapping file.
+3. _MeshMapping_showCheckerboard_ draws a simple checkerboard to test the accuracy of your mesh mapping file.
-4. The third workflow, _MeshMapping_correctPositions_
+4. _MeshMapping_correctPositions_ can be used to interactively adjust indiviudal points in your mesh mapping file.

+You can download the workflows from [here](https://github.com/bonvision/examples/tree/master/ScreenCalibration/MeshMapping).

 ---